 Personal statement

-Early Career Teachers may also be asked to write a personal statement.
+Early career teachers may also be asked to write a personal statement.
 A personal statement should cover two A4 pages and should include information about who you are as a person and what experience you have within teaching.

 Always read the person specification and target your personal statement to what schools are looking for.
 Remember to…